cpedro/check_mk-pmg_statistics/README.md

+# THIS REPO IS ARCHIVED

+Code has been moved to cpedro/check_mk_plugins.

 # Check_MK Plugin for Proxmox Mail Gateway Statistics

 Along with the plugin agent, it will run `pmgsh get /statistics/mail` and monitor the statistics reported back.

 ## Installation